cerp-analytics/pbs2017/README.md

 ## Mapping data

 We have also provided shapefiles for you to be able to map out the data and explore spatial patterns.
 The shapefiles are dated (2010) so use accordingly.
 We have also provided a key to link district names in PBS data to the shapefile attribute table.
+The source of these shapefiles is OCHA's admin boundaries database for Pakistan, among other sources.
+There are some differences between the boundaries in these two sources which are are more apparent at the tehsil / adm3 level.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Feedback is welcome.